Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: Fredholm theory for 2-tensors in the normal gauge

 \subsection{Fredholm theory for the geodesic X-ray transform in the normal gauge}

-We are now ready to discuss Fredholm properties for the 2-tensor transform in the normal gauge.
-The solenoidal gauge approach tells us that one can recover the solenoidal part of $u$ from $N_\digamma u$ in a lossless, in terms of the order of the weighted Sobolev spaces involved, manner, at least for $c$ small (where $c$ defines the domain $\Omega$):
+We are now ready to discuss Fredholm properties for the 2-tensor transform in the normal gauge; for this recall that $X$ is defined by the artificial boundary, see \eqref{eq:artificial-bdy-mfld}.
+The solenoidal gauge approach tells us that one can recover the solenoidal part of $u$ from $N_\digamma u$ in a lossless, in terms of the order of the weighted Sobolev spaces involved, manner, at least for $c$ small (where $c$ defines the domain $\Omega$): Recall that